Award Winning Teachers

 Teachers of the Year

 The Maryland and National Teacher of the Year Programs celebrate exemplary elementary, middle, and high school teachers for educational excellence and classroom leadership.
 The Teachers of the Year are nominated by their peers and selected by a panel of teachers, administrators, parents, and representatives from higher education.
-In the past six years, 17 Notre Dame graduates have been named Teacher of the Year, including five in Harford County alone!
+In the past seven years, 18 Notre Dame graduates have been named Teacher of the Year, including six in Harford County alone!
 Plus, we're proud to count seven Maryland Teacher of the Year semifinalists and the 2012 Maryland Teacher of the Year among our graduates.

 Anne Cross '83, a fifth-grade teacher at Gunpowder Elementary School in Perry Hall, has been named the 2014-2015 Baltimore County Teacher of the Year

 Kathleen Reineke, an instructional resource teacher at Oakville Elementary School who is enrolled in NDMU's Ph.D. program in Instructional Leadership for Changing Populations, has been named the 2014-2015 St. Mary's County Teacher of the Year.

 Cristina Ulrich '06, a kindergarten teacher at Brookhaven Elementary School, has been named the 2013-2014 Montgomery County Teacher of the Year.